pip Platform Docs

 pip uses a transparent fee model where the vast majority of trading fees go directly to the profile owner the token was created for.

-The majority of all trading fees goes to the X profile the token was created for.
-This is claimable once the profile owner verifies their identity.
+The majority of beneficiary fees goes to the X profile the token was created for.
+Claimable once the profile owner verifies their identity.

-The platform's share of trading fees.
-100% of this amount is used to buy and burn $PIPAI, making the platform token deflationary.
+Pip's share of trading fees.
+Used to buy and burn $PIPAI, making the platform token deflationary.

 Fee Collection